-The School of Engineering offers the bachelor of engineering degree in biomedical, chemical, civil, computer, electrical, and mechanical engineering and the bachelor of science degree in computer science and engineering science.
+Vanderbilt appeals to engineering students who want to put their careers and lives into a rich context.
+You will learn creative thinking and problem solving skills that will be valuable throughout your life.
+The School of Engineering offers the bachelor of engineering in biomedical, chemical, civil, computer, electrical, and mechanical engineering and the bachelor of science in computer science and engineering science.
 The school also confers master of engineering, master of science, and doctoral degrees.
 All full-time faculty members hold doctorates and teach undergraduate students.
 Our research centers and labs investigate topics from nanoscale materials, technology-guided surgery, and robotics to environmental management, intracellular engineering, and systems resilience.
 Many engineering students choose double majors, minors, or concentrations in complementary disciplines.
 In addition to training in engineering science, mathematics, physics, and chemistry, you will take liberal arts courses in the College of Arts and Science.
 You may also choose selected courses from Vanderbilt's other undergraduate or graduate schools or round out your academic experience with an honors program, internship, engineering-based study abroad, or accelerated degree program.
+94% of seniors graduating from vanderbilt are SATISFIED WITH THE QUALITY OF INSTRUCTION Students launch a NASA weather balloon ahead of the 2018 solar eclipse.

-950 OF SENIORS GRADUATING FROM VANDERBILT ARE SATISFIED WITH THE QUALITY OF INSTRUCTION Our multimillion-dollar engineering complex combines advanced technologies in a student-centered environment.
-Featheringill Hall features a three-story atrium for student interactions and contains more than 50 teaching and research laboratories brimming with the latest equipment.
+Professor Joshua Caldwell, second from left, works with student researchers in his lab, where he explores nano-optics, nanophotonics, infrared optics and imaging, and other related areas.
+Our multimillion-dollar engineering complex combines advanced technologies in a student-centered environment.
+Featheringill Hall features a three-story atrium for student interactions and contains more than fifty teaching and research laboratories brimming with the latest equipment.
 The design studio, model shop, and project room showcase student ideas from concept to prototype to final product.
 Extending the application of our student-centered physical spaces, a new seven-story Engineering and Science Building opened in 2016.
 This newest addition to the engineering complex is designed to foster project teamwork and offer programs, instrumentation areas, makerspaces, and core research space that will promote interdisciplinary work and allow for even greater collaboration between students and faculty across disciplines.